William Budgen (1820-1864) and Amy Frith (1826-1921).

 My 3rd great-grand uncle and aunt.

 Baptised in Worth, Sussex, on 6 February 1820, William was the son of William Budgen and Sarah Rice and would meet a gruesome end.
 But that was some years after he married Amy Frith, the 18-year-old daughter of a gamekeeper, on 6 April 1844 in Headcorn, Kent.
-Amy (who is sometimes listed as ‘Frid’) was born on 25 June 1826 to gamekeeper William Frith and his wife Susannah, and baptised as a Wesleyan Methodist on 27 August that year.
+Amy (who is sometimes listed in records as ‘Frid’) was born on 25 June 1826 to gamekeeper William Frith and his wife Susannah, and baptised as a Wesleyan Methodist in Headcorn on 27 August that year.

 William and Amy raised a family and lived in Marden, Kent – a village on the railway line between the towns of Tonbridge and Ashford.

-William and another platelayer, George Russell, had been working on the line about two miles from their homes on 26 February.
+William and another platelayer, George Russell, had been working on the line about two miles from their homes on 26 February 1864.
 After leaving work they went to a beer shop and stayed there until about 10pm, but instead of walking home they decided to go back to the tracks and use a trolley to propel themselves along the down line.
 They hadn’t got more than a few yards when a fast train, which had left London for Dover at 8.55pm, appeared.
 Both men quickly jumped off the trolley but to try to prevent a collision with the express and a potential disaster, William and George attempted to pull the trolley clear of the rails.

 According to the Morning Post: “They had nearly succeeded in doing this but were too late, as the engine came into collision with the trolley, which was shattered to fragments; and the same was the case with the deceased, as the spot where the accident occurred was afterwards found to be literally strewn with pieces of human flesh.
 The head of the unfortunate man, which was completely severed from his body, was afterwards found in a ditch.